 Relationships with Children

-NEW Embracing Neurodiversity: A strengths-based approach
+Embracing Neurodiversity: A Strengths-Based Approach

 We are all wired differently.
 Neurodiversity celebrates this individuality, recognising that neurological differences such as autism, ADHD and dyslexia are natural variations in the human brain.
 When we understand each other’s unique ways of thinking, we unlock the full potential of creativity, innovation and problem-solving.
 And by embracing diversity, we can work together to tackle some of the complex challenges of our time.